intzam667/mpvtui-win/README.md

 %USERPROFILE%\Documents\mpvtui667 <br>

 You have succesfully installed mpvtui to Documents folder. <br>
-Open the terminal and type "mpvtui" <br>
+Open a new session and type "mpvtui" <br>